AnneLeach/CPU_SchedulerSimulator/README.md

 - Total throughput (processes / unit time)
 - CPU utilization
 - Average number of processes in ready queue.

-Each of the logs is in CSV to export to spreadsheet.
-A report, included, lists the results of the metrics above.
+Each of the logs was exported to a spreadsheet.
+A report, included, describes the results of the metrics above.
 A sample of one of the logs qq02 is included for review.

 ## Design
 Main Components